Division of Health Professions

 Once admitted to the program, any student who drops or fails a nursing course must apply, in writing, for readmission to the program.
 To be considered for readmission:

-• the student must have successfully passed the Regents' Test at the time of application for readmission
+- the student must have successfully passed the Regents' Test at the time of application

 space must be available in the required course which is to be repeated